 The primary methodology used in compiling this energy performance data was the Greenhouse Gas Reporting Protocol - Corporate Standard.
 It has been prepared using an adapted version of a tool created on behalf of Orbit Group Limited by the Carbon Trust in 2019.
-The emissions factors have been sourced from BEIS using the 2021 and 2022 'Greenhouse gas reporting: conversion factors' tools and market-based electricity emissions factors direct from our energy suppliers through Renewable Energy Guarantees of Origin (REGOs).
+The emissions factors have been sourced from BEIS using the 'Greenhouse gas reporting: conversion factors' tools and market-based electricity emissions factors direct from our energy suppliers through Renewable Energy Guarantees of Origin (REGOs).
+Periodic desk-top and onsite audits of this data have been performed by the in-house environmental sustainability team.